Travel safely with Welcome Pickups

 Taxis in Oslo

 Oslo is the financial and governmental centre of Norway.
-The city is a also a hub of Norwegian trade and industry and is known for its architectural wonders.
-If you are here for a few days and would rather visit the Viking museum twice than spend your entire day trying to figure out how to get around by metro, then opt for an Oslo taxi.
-It is by far the best method to explore this stunning destination, without compromising your budget or comfort.
+The city is also a hub of Norwegian trade and industry and is known for its architectural wonders.
+If you are here for a few days and would rather visit the Viking Museum twice than spend your entire day trying to figure out how to get around by metro, then opt for an Oslo taxi.
+Taxis in Oslo are by far the best method to explore this stunning destination, without compromising your budget or comfort.

 Hand picked & english speaking drivers